Harvey Lodish, Ph.D.

 Co-Founder, Chair of the SAB, and Board Member

-Tevard Biosciences was founded by renowned MIT molecular cell biologist Professor Harvey Lodish, along with Daniel Fischer and Warren Lammert, parents of children with Dravet syndrome, with the goal of developing novel gene therapy approaches to cure this and many other types of genetic diseases.
+Tevard Biosciences was founded by MIT Molecular Biologist and Professor Harvey Lodish, along with Daniel Fischer and Warren Lammert, with the goal of developing transformational therapies for rare diseases.

-We have developed two unique tRNA-based gene therapies with the potential to provide durable cures for many rare diseases.
+We are developing unique tRNA-based therapies with the potential to provide durable cures for rare diseases.

 Co-Founder, Chair of the SAB, and Board Member